madetech/blog/building_better_software_teams/communications/18_giving_teams_a_safe_environment.md

   system.
 Knowing this, it should be trivial to track down the commit and fix it.
 Hopefully you practice

   This should be the last resort for any fix needed to get into production.
 You should always prefer to roll forward instead of back.

+  Blue / Green deploys are also a nice safety net for switching back to the last version of the production application.
+  Basically you have two pools of application server instances running with a loadbalancer serving traffic to just one a time.